BobDoleOwndU/FMDL-Studio-v2/README.md

 ### Importing an fmdl to Unity

 Open the project in Unity, go to the *FMDL Studio* menu option and select *Import Fmdl*.
-You will be prompted to select the fmdl of your choice, after which you will be prompted to select your texture folder.
+You will be prompted to select the fmdl of your choice.
+If you want textures to be applied to the model, go to the *Fmdl Studio* menu option and choose *Set Texture Folder*.
+Choose the folder that contains the textures for your model(s).

 **Note:** Make sure that when you select the texture folder, you DO NOT select the /Assets/ folder.
 Select the folder that contains /Assets/.